 How can you trust your heart… when you’re not even sure it’s real?

 Seventeen-year-old Mireya is the youngest person on Earth in 2055.
 Well, one of them.
-She and her classmates on the military base where she lives are survivors of Zika-Two, a mosquito-borne virus that took out the very youngest and oldest of the world’s population fifteen years earlier and rendered the remaining humans infertile.
+She and her classmates on the military base where she lives are survivors of Zika-Two, a global catastrophe that took out a quarter of the world’s population fifteen years earlier and rendered the remaining humans infertile.

 Formerly banned research into cloning, genetic engineering, and artificial intelligence is green-lighted by a government desperate to prevent looming human extinction.
 In fact, it was experimental nanotechnology that saved the lives of Mireya and her friends.